Lander (spacecraft)

 Examples of landers.
 From top left, clockwise: the Viking 2 lander on Mars; a model of Luna 9, the first successful lander on another planetary body; Philae on its way to land on the comet 67P/Churyumov–Gerasimenko; the lander module of the Opportunity rover on Mars; an artistic representation of a Venera lander on Venus; Apollo 11 lunar module Eagle in landing configuration in lunar orbit; the lander Surveyor 3 on the Moon photographed by Apollo 12 astronaut Alan Bean.

 A lander is a spacecraft that descends towards, then comes to rest on the surface of an astronomical body other than Earth.
 In contrast to an impact probe, which makes a hard landing that damages or destroys the probe upon reaching the surface, a lander makes a soft landing after which the probe remains functional.

 For bodies with atmospheres, the landing occurs after atmospheric entry.
-In these cases, landers may employ parachutes to slow them down enough to maintain a low terminal velocity.
-In some cases, small landing rockets will be fired just before impact in order to reduce the lander's velocity.
+In these cases, landers may employ parachutes and atmospheric entry to slow the probe down to maintain a low terminal velocity.
+In some cases, small landing rockets will be fired just before impact in order to reduce the lander's velocity on impact.
 Landing may be accomplished by controlled descent and set down on landing gear, with the possible addition of a post-landing attachment mechanism (such as the mechanism used by Philae) for celestial bodies with low gravity.
 Some missions (for example, Luna 9 and Mars Pathfinder) used inflatable airbags to cushion the lander's impact rather than utilizing more traditional landing gear.

 When a high-velocity impact is intentionally planned in order to study the consequences of impact, the spacecraft is called an impactor.

 Several terrestrial bodies have been subject to lander or impactor exploration.
 Among them are Earth's Moon; the planets Venus, Mars, and Mercury; Saturn's moon Titan; asteroids; and comets.